-U.S. Environmental Protection Agency (EPA) continues to respond to an oil
+U.S. Environmental Protection Agency (EPA) responded to an oil

-discharge into Martins Creek, in the Borough of Bangor.
-Oil is entering the
+discharge into Martins Creek from Spring 2021 to March 2022, in the Borough of Bangor.
+Oil was entering the

 creek from a storm sewer outfall, from a crack in the sewer on 8th

 Street.
-The source of the spill is not presently known.
+The source of the spill is not known.

 a Unified Command (UC) - a multi-agency team consisting of EPA, Pennsylvania